-\begin{enumerate} \item We propose the use of CNNs for ROI detection on dermoscopic images of the ISIC Challenge 2017 dataset.
-Then, we test the robustness of trained models on other completely unseen publicly available datasets, i.e. PH2 and HAM10000 datasets. \item We demonstrate the practical application of this work by developing an android camera app, which utilizes these models in mobile devices for real-time detection and localization of skin lesions.
-Furthermore, real-time skin lesion detection can be used to capture a highly standardized skin lesion dataset using a smartphone camera. \item We demonstrate the use of the ROI detection algorithm to produce automated natural data-augmentation.
+\begin{enumerate} \item We propose the use of deep learning algorithms for ROI detection on dermoscopic images of the 2017 ISIC Challenge dataset.
+Then, we test the robustness of trained models on other completely unseen publicly available datasets, i.e., the PH2 and HAM10000 datasets. \item We demonstrate the practical application of this work by developing an android camera application, which utilizes these models in mobile devices for real-time ROI detection of skin lesions.
+Furthermore, real-time ROI detection can be used to capture a highly standardized skin lesion dataset using a smartphone camera. \item We demonstrate the use of the ROI detection algorithm to produce automated natural data-augmentation.
 We test the performance of deep learning algorithms with the use of natural data-augmentation as a pre-processing step for lesion segmentation. \end{enumerate}